Pittsburgh Child Custody Attorney

 However, even if the above qualifications are met, the grandparent must prove that visitation serves the child’s best interests and doesn’t interfere with the child's relationship with his or her parents.

-Our Child Custody Lawyers in Pittsburgh Can Help Protect Your Right To See Your Children
+Our Pittsburgh Child Custody Lawyers Can Help Protect Your Right To See Your Children

 Child custody battles make the already difficult process of divorce even worse.
 Even though you may be the most suitable parent for custody, you must still prove this fact to the court.
 If an unqualified lawyer is representing you, they may be unable to present the facts that will give you custody.